 Your landing page layout shouldn’t distract your potential customers from what you want them to do.
 Don’t emphasize other links other than your CTA.
 You might want to display and promote other offers, but this isn’t the place to do it.

 Your landing page is there for only one reason - whatever it is that the CTA says.
-If your website has several sections, you need to understate their presence.
+If your website has several sections, you need to understate its presence.

 Therefore, ensure that the navigation bar on the landing page is less prominent than on other pages.
 Yes, you want visitors to still find their way around the site.
 However, making the navigation bar glaringly visible will steal the shine of the CTA button or link.

 When it comes to the actual layout of the landing page, use fewer design elements than you would typically use on home or product pages.
 The goal is to achieve a clean look.
 Minimum text.
 One bright, hi-res image.
-A visible call-to-action.
+A visible and powerful call to action.
 That’s it!

 These tips should come in handy to create eCommerce landing pages that convert.